-A “frozen shoulder” or Adhesive capsulitis is a common shoulder injury, especially for those over the age of 50.
+A “frozen shoulder” is a common shoulder injury, especially for those over the age of 50.
 Additional risk factors include diabetes, prior history of a frozen shoulder, and immobilization of your arm.

 3 classic signs of a frozen shoulder

-- Both active and passive range of motion of the shoulder are equal
+- Both active and passive range of motion of the shoulder is equal

 - Manual muscle testing is usually not painful and strong